 GIFCT’s Hash-Sharing Database

-GIFCT’s Hash-Sharing Database enables GIFCT member companies to quickly identify, and share signals, of terrorist and violent extremist activity in a secure, efficient and privacy-protecting manner.
+GIFCT’s hash-sharing database (HSDB) enables GIFCT member companies to quickly identify, and share signals, of terrorist and violent extremist activity in a secure, efficient and privacy-protecting manner.

 Hash-Sharing Database Taxonomy